matthewfeickert-talks/talk-snolab-seminar-2023/talk.md

 ]
 .kol-1-2.huge[
 <br><br>
-.bold[New directions in science are launched by new tools much more often than by new concepts.] &mdash; Freeman Dyson ]
+.bold[New directions in science are launched by new tools much more often than by new concepts.]<br>&mdash; Freeman Dyson ]

 ---